dddrrreee/cs140e-25win/labs/15-vm-coherence/README.md

         # COMMON_SRC += pinned-vm.c
         COMMON_SRC += orig-pinned-vm.c

-  - Before you start:
-      - Copy your `pinned-vm.c` into today's `code` directory.
-(If you don't you should get a compilation error.)
-      - make sure `make check` works before doing anything else.

   - Note: the test `4-test-vm-cache-mgmt.c` assumes your enable/disable
     does an icache invalidation.
 As the lab discusses below if you do not want to do this, and have a good argument for why it is ok